 In recent years, the enthusiasm of the English Language Teaching apparatus has generated a number of projects of dubious value, including the introduction of English to Very Young Learners, the attempt to salvage a commercially unsuccessful examination suite by latching it onto compulsory education, and the publication of a scandalously expensive but largely under-exploited Language Portfolio.
 It is only to be hoped that this new fad will be given more serious thought before being ushered into practice.

 About this post: This post was originally written in December 2012, when I was working in the Greek education system.
-It was revised in September 2018, at which point: I added information from a Special Issue in Research Papers in Language Teaching and Learning; the section on problems was expanded; and the title and URL were changed to their current form.
+It was revised in September 2018, at which point: (a) I added information from a Special Issue in Research Papers in Language Teaching and Learning; (b) the section on problems was expanded; and (c) the title and URL were changed to their current form.
+Additional copy-editing took place in January 2020.